 For instance, Ukraine has a strong technical education system.
 More than 16,000 IT and additional 23,000 engineering students graduate every year with certificates in technical disciplines from over 400 educational institutions.
 The most popular of them are the National Taras Shevchenko University of Kyiv, National Technical University of Ukraine “Kyiv Polytechnic Institute”, Lviv Polytechnic National University, etc. Moreover, Ukrainian universities have launched a number of IT-related courses in IoT, Artificial Intelligence, Data Science, etc. to promote new technological trends across the country.

-On the contrary, India has around 620 technical institutions including the Indian Institute of Information Technology, Indian Institute of Information, Technology, Design and Manufacturing (IIITDM).
+India has around 620 technical institutions including the Indian Institute of Information Technology, Indian Institute of Information, Technology, Design and Manufacturing (IIITDM).
 Additionally, such organizations as All India Council for Technical Education along with 10 statutory boards of studies are responsible for the development of technical education within the country.
-Nevertheless, the pace of education development in India is not quite satisfactory and requires more reforms.
-To illustrate this, 25% of the population of India are still illiterate while Ukraine boasts a 99,8% literacy rate.

 All in all, both Ukraine and India keep their positions as top IT outsourcing destinations in their regions.
 Ukraine offers expertise in the cutting-edge technologies, highly skilled IT professionals, a proximity to the European clients and a moderate time difference with the USA, which makes it an increasingly attractive destination for outsourcing.
 It has the biggest talent pool in Eastern Europe and increases its positions in global business venue rankings every year.
 So, depending on the aspects that are crucial for your business, you may decide which of these countries is better for you and choose your best IT outsourcing provider for effective cooperation.